Is your child is taking the 11 Plus exam?

-Most of the math questions on the 11 Plus will require problem solving and detailed analysis, where candidates need to understand and apply mathematical concepts.
+Most of the maths questions on the 11 Plus will require problem solving and detailed analysis, where candidates need to understand and apply mathematical concepts.

-This means that it is important for pupils to be well grounded in the basic principles before they can even begin thinking about using them for problem solving.
+This means that it is important for pupils to be well versed on the basic principles before they can use them for problem solving.

-There are several different types of 11 Plus Maths questions but essentially cover the National Curriculum syllabus.
+There are several different types of questions but essentially cover the National Curriculum syllabus.
 These categories can be broadly broken down into 6 different areas:

 1. Numbers – These questions are focused on elements such as: